-Last weekend, we spent some time with my two best friends and their toddlers.
+There was a weekend when my oldest was two that we spent some time with my two best friends and their toddlers.
 It was a really fun weekend away and I love that our daughters had the chance to get to play together.
 One thing that I couldn’t help but notice was how different the girls appetites were, especially the two that are closer in age.

 A few days later we were back home and out to dinner with my husband.
 The waitress commented more than once about how L was a “good eater” because of how enthusiastically she was eating her edamame and shrimp.
 The girl loves Japanese food!